Skip to content

 Performance Evaluation

-Evaluate the effectiveness of FDR control:
+Evaluate the effectiveness of FDR control using nonconform's built-in metrics:

 def evaluate_fdr_control(p_values, true_labels, alpha=0.05):